localgovdrupal/localgov/README.md

 The included `phpunit.xml.dist` file contains configuration for automatically running the LocalGov Drupal test suite.

-To run all LocalGicDrupal tests with Lando use:
+To run all LocalGov Drupal tests with Lando use:

 ```bash
 lando phpunit